CaptainDno/btunnel/README.md

 *Note: sending of `REQUEST` messages is triggered only from `WriteMessage()` function.
 This means that sometimes it may seem like peer is sending unrequested `PIECE` messages which is not allowed by BittorrentSpec.
 This happens if client very rarely writes.*

+Depending on the use case, traffic pattern may be different from usual bittorrent connections, however analyzing all torrent connections should be pretty expensive due to sheer volume of traffic.

 ## Thread safety (VERY IMPORTANT)

 Safe scenario: two goroutines, one handles only writes and one only reads.
 Reads and writes may happen simultaneously